 11 Top-Rated Beaches in Dubai

 The Middle Eastern emirate of Dubai may be well known as a luxury travel destination, but it's also home to miles and miles of snowy-white, fine-sand beaches.
 These beaches are on the warm, aqua-blue Persian Gulf (known locally as the Arabic Gulf), turning the area into a true beach resort destination.

-Although many beaches are private and associated with luxury residential communities or hotels, the government has made sure to provide a large number of public beaches.
+Although many beaches in Dubai are private and associated with luxury residential communities or resort hotels, the government has made sure to provide a large number of public beaches.
 Most beaches in Dubai are man-made, so they're flat and wide, with soft white sand.
 The government also prides itself on the cleanliness of those beaches, so they're very well cared for.
 Many are even cleaned and groomed with machines each day.
 Many beaches have special days designated for ladies (and children) only.

 Choose the best place to relax along the shore with our list of the top beaches in Dubai.